Sean92224/Excel_Profolio/README.md

 ## Summary of Insights
 1. The United States is the largest market, followed by Ireland and the United Kingdom.
-2. Customer without loyalty card spend more money than customer whi has.
+2. Customers without loyalty cards spend more on average compared to those with loyalty cards.
-3. for the Robusta, size 0.5 kg has bad sales
+3. Robusta coffee in the 0.5 kg package size shows weak sales performance.
-4. dark coffee has worst sales in United State
+4. Dark roast coffee performs poorly in the United States.
-5. In general, bigger size comes with better sales performance in three of those markets.
+5. Overall, larger package sizes consistently demonstrate stronger sales across all three markets.

 ## Recommendations & Next Steps
-1. Do a market research for Ireland to make itmore profitable.
+1. Ireland Market Research – Conduct deeper market research in Ireland to identify growth opportunities and improve profitability.
-2. Discuss loyalty card plan with marketing team to make plan more attractive.
-Then bringing more high value customer joining this team.
-3. Robuste has a bad performance on 0.5 kg, I recommend procurement department to lower the amount of that.
+2. Loyalty Program Enhancement – Collaborate with the marketing team to redesign the loyalty card program, making it more attractive to high-value customers who haven't join this program and increasing participation.
+3. Product Mix Adjustment (Robusta 0.5 kg) – Because its underperformance I recommend that the procurement team reduce inventory levels of the 0.5 kg Robusta package.
-4. I assume with the coffee culture or drinking habit makes dark coffee doesn't have a excellent performance on United State.
-I recommend to lower the stock of dark coffee in United State.
+4. Dark Roast Strategy in the U.S. – The weaker demand might due to cultural or consumption habits, so I recommend to reduce stock levels of dark roast coffee in the United States.
-5. Bigger size comes with better sales, I highly recommend marketing team to make promotion plan.
-For example, show the price advntage on the package or the environmental image or subsribution service which is send heavy coffee beans to their place
+5. Larger Package Advantage – Since larger sizes drive better sales, recommend any marketing plan:
+-Price advantage per unit (value for money).
+-Environmental benefits (reduced packaging waste).
+-Subscription services (convenient delivery of bulk coffee to customers).